RareSkills/blog/compound-v3-rewards/compound-v3-rewards.md

 ## Learn More With RareSkills

-Please see our [solidity bootcamp](https://www.rareskills.io/solidity-bootcamp) to learn more advanced smart contract development.
+Please see our [Solidity bootcamp](https://www.rareskills.io/solidity-bootcamp) to learn more advanced smart contract development.

 *Originally Published January 10, 2024*